Action Comics 1: Collectibility

 A CGC 9.0-graded comic, with white pages, was auctioned for sale on eBay in August 2014.
 The seller, Darren Adams, a comic-book store owner in Federal Way, Washington, had purchased the issue from the estate of a man who had originally bought the issue from a newsstand on its release in 1938.
 The original buyer lived in high altitudes in West Virginia and stored the comic in a stack with others, which provided the optimal "cool, dry and dark" conditions that lent well to a comic's age, according to Adams.
 The comic changed hands twice prior to the auction; first sold as part of an estate sale when the original purchaser died forty years after its publication, and then to a third person who held the comic for about thirty years.
 Some years prior to the auction, Adams was contacted by this third person, and seeing the pristine condition of the comic, purchased it for a "seven figure sum".
 He held onto the comic for a few years before deciding to sell it, keeping the existence of it otherwise a secret, even rejecting a $3 million offer to buy the comic outright.
 After discussions with representatives from eBay, Adams and the company arranged to donate 1% of the sale to the Christopher & Dana Reeve Foundation, reflecting on Christopher Reeve's role as Superman in motion pictures.
 The auction ended on August 24 and was sold for over $3.2 million.
 At the time, it was the highest value ever paid for a single issue of a comic book.
 The purchasers were Vincent Zurzolo and Stephen Fishler, the owners of Metropolis Collectibles; Zurzolo expected the value of the near-mint comic to continue to increase in time.

 The record for the highest amount paid for a copy was narrowly broken again on April 6, 2021, when ComicConnect.com announced that another copy of the issue was sold for $3.25 million in a private sale.
 The seller of the copy had purchased it in 2018 for slightly over $2 million.
 A new record for the highest amount paid for a copy was set at $6 million US on April 4, 2024, when Heritage Auctions brokered the sale of a specimen graded 8.5 by CGC.

+In January 2026, a new sales record was announced, when a CGC 9.0-graded copy (the same one previously stolen from Cage) sold for US$15 million in a private transaction.
+The sale was negotiated by Manhattan-based dealers Metropolis Collectibles and Comic Connect and was publicly disclosed on January 9, 2026.
+Both the buyer and the seller remained anonymous.